 I remember Prince stopping me in the hall outside his apartment at Paisley Park Studios with a big grin on his face, saying “All the people in Hollywood are freaking out.
 They say, ‘Prince went and made a garage video!'”
 He enjoyed that, especially since it was a full three-camera shoot with a complete crew inside his brand-spanking-new mammoth sound stage at Paisley Park Studios.

-The video of ALPHABET STREET, which premiered on MTV way back when, seems to be lost online; it’s apparently forbidden from YouTube.
+The video of ALPHABET STREET, which premiered on MTV way back in 1988, is now available on YouTube.

 Here’s the story, from Prince’s manager at the time, Alan Leeds: